Working with Museum Visitors

-Volunteers serve as informal guides in this enchanting tropical garden of flowering plants where a hundred or more live butterflies from various parts of the world fly freely about.
+Volunteers serve as informal guides in this enchanting tropical garden of flowering plants, where a hundred or more live butterflies from various parts of the world fly freely.
 Volunteers are key in helping visitors enjoy and learn about the variety of very colorful butterflies in this garden within our museum.

 Located in the back of Dinosaur Hall, the Fossil Prep Lab allows visitors to see paleontology in action.
 Volunteers learn techniques of vertebrate fossil preparation and explain general methods, processes and principals of paleontology to museum visitors.

 Investigation Station is a drop-in activity where visitors can ask open-ended questions, design experiments, manipulate variables and use scientific tools.
 Volunteers spark excitement, curiosity, and an appreciation for science by facilitating activities that provide visitors with an opportunity to practice and experiment with the tools and processes used in Academy research.